Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_04_idct_optimization.md

 	./build/host.exe ./xclbin/krnl_idct.hw.awsxclbin $((1024*128)) 32 1
 	```

-	it shows FGPA acceleration by a factor of 9x:
+	it will show FGPA acceleration by a factor of about 9x:

     ```
     Execution Finished